USDA-SCINet/scinet-site/sn_collections/_guides/data/storage.md

 Home directories (`/home/<scinet_username>`) are private directories that are only accessible to the user (and the system administrators when necessary).
 When a user logs in to Ceres or Atlas, they automatically start in their home directory.

 Home directories have 30 GB quotas and are intended to be mainly used for configuration and login files.
 Code, data, and software are best suited for [project directories](#project-directories).
-See the [Improving storage management](#improving-storage-management) section below for guidance on how to avoid installing software in your home directory.
+See the [Storage management for software installation](#storage-management-for-software-installation) section below for guidance on how to avoid installing software in your home directory.

 ### Project directories